imixs/imixs-docker/backup/README.md

 See details [here](https://wiki.ubuntuusers.de/Cron/).

+### Rolling Backup Files

+The backup script automatically holds a number of backup files locally.
+The default number of files to be keped is set to 5.
+You can cange this parameter with the environment variable "BACKUP\_POSTGRES\_ROLLING".

 ## Running the service

 The imixs/backup service is supposed to be run as part of a docker service stack.
 This means that the service is included in a docker-compose.yml file which already contains PQSL Database Server and a Wildfly Application Server.